smapsekar/cruxApp/README.md

 Known Limitations or Issues: (Acknowledge any current limitations or potential issues that users should be aware of.)
 Future Enhancements:

-(List potential features or improvements planned for future iterations of the project.)
-I'm ready to assist with further refinements as you provide more specifics about the project's implementation and features.

 ## Installation instruction